-I'd like to propose a a better wayInstead of lumping everything up together into one server, break things up into multiple specialized servers.
+I'd like to propose a better wayInstead of lumping everything up together into one server, break things up into multiple specialized servers.
 The simplest upgrade to what you are probably doing right now is to have a dedicated app server and a database server.

 The App ServerAs the name implies, the App server is where all your applications reside.
 This includes your Prosper202 ClickServer software, Wordpress, and any other scripts that you may have for your marketing and business needs.
 You are now free to optimize your configurations to enable that server to run scripts and applications efficiently.

 The Database serverYou will now have a dedicated machine just for your databases.
 On this machine you can eliminate all the server process and applications that have nothing to do with running a database.
 For example, you don't really need php on the server that runs your database.
 So this frees up more memory and cpu for your database to do what it does best.
 You can also spend more on components that really matter to your database such as the best and fastest SSD hard drives, and memory upgrades.
 By employing the concept of specialization, you are able to get the most of out your hardware.
 But most importantly, your entire technology stack runs more smoothly.
 Later on, when you are ready to scale up to an even more efficient and high availability setup, you will have the building blocks needed to start off on the right track.

 Taking things to the next level of geekness

 Your Homework For TodayTalk to your hosting provider about splitting things up onto a minimum of two servers.
 I've made the architecture diagram available in PDF format to share with your tech team when you are ready to upgrade your server setup.
 Download Optimized Tracking Server Architecture Diagram (PDF: 143kb)